butcherg/rawproc/README.md

 librtprocess and libgmic are not currently available from the MSYS2 package repository, so you'll have to use the BUILD_ switches.

+## Build Notes

+- The cmake build system does not yet provide well-considered install targets.
+- There are other switches that support a mxe cross-compile build, but I'm not going to document their use.
+- wxWidgets isn't supported by the BUILD_ concept; you either have to install a distro package or clone/download,build,compile wxWidgets in a separate source tree.
+If you do the latter, you can point to it in the cmake command line with -DWXDIR=/path/to/wxwidgets_build_directory_containing_wx-config and the cmake build system will do the rest.